 As probiotics balance things out, your skin will clear up.
 This will increase your confidence and lower your dependence on makeup, two factors that can make you feel great.

 Your body needs time to get used to probiotics.
 Taking too much of probiotics too fast may cause diarrhea, bloating, and gas.8 Start small and slowly increase your intake.
 Also, know that probiotics eventually die.
-For example, in just 7 days, the bacteria count in commercial yogurt significantly decreases.9 It’s a solid reason to buy local fermented
+For example, in just 7 days, the bacteria count in commercial yogurt significantly decreases.9 It’s a solid reason to buy local fermented foods or to make your own.

 Want to take supplements instead of these foods?
 Store them properly and be sure to take them before the expiration date.